nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 Also the `@param` and `@return` tags are followed by a sentence fragment which is not capitalized and not ending with a period.

-Add `@since` annotations on new public classes, methods or constants (and XMap annotated fields to help Studio integration).
-For backports of new classes/methods/constants don't change the code, keep the same `@since` annotation as on master.
-In test code, `@since` is not mandatory but it doesn't hurt.
+Add `@since` annotations on new public classes, methods or constants.

 Do not use the `@author` tag.
 It is not included when generating the API specification.
 There's very rarely a single author for a file and the version history (`git blame`) can be used to determine the contributors.